kiarie27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused smiley - a script that prints a confused smiley 2-hellofile - dipalays tthe content of /etc/passwd 3-hellofile - displays contets of /etc/passwd and /etc/hosts
+4-hellofile - displays the last 10 lines of a /etc/passwd